TillF/WASA-SED/docs/index.md

 *alertvol*: Alert volume in the sub-basin's reservoir \[m<sup>3</sup>] <br>
 *storvap*: Storage capacity in the sub-basin's reservoir \[m<sup>3</sup>]

 Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the Map-ID 60 has a dead volume of 4,795,484.24 m<sup>3</sup>, an alert volume of 45,171,678.11 m<sup>3</sup>, and an alert volume of 91,744,848.62 m<sup>3</sup>.
-Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60_watbal.out``` referred to sub-basin with Map-ID 60).
+Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60_watbal.out``` refers to sub-basin with Map-ID 60).

 **3)** ```res_”Map-ID”_cav.out```